Thomas Brisbane: Paris occupying force

-With the United States defeating the British at Plattsburgh and the Napoleonic forces finally being vanquished at the Battle of Waterloo, Brisbane was returned to Europe and given command of twelve regiments to occupy Paris in accordance with the Treaty of Paris.
+With the British defeat at Plattsburgh and the Napoleonic forces finally being vanquished at the Battle of Waterloo, Brisbane was returned to Europe and given command of twelve regiments to occupy Paris in accordance with the Treaty of Paris.
 From 1815 to 1818, Brisbane remained in Paris before the occupation forces were recalled to England.
 In November 1819 he married Anna Maria Hay Makdougall of Makerstoun, Roxburghshire, Scotland.
 On his father-in-law's death, Brisbane assumed the additional surname, becoming Makdougall Brisbane.

 Governor of New South Wales

 Land grants to the rich and increased convict punishment

 In 1821, on the recommendation of the Duke of Wellington, Brisbane was appointed as Governor of New South Wales, a post he held until 1825.
-Brisbane took over the government on 1 December 1821, and at once proceeded to carry out the reforms recommended in the report of John Bigge.
-This report disparaged the socially progressive policies of the previous governor, Lachlan Macquarie, which the conservative Tory British government at the time regarded as wasteful, expensive, and too lenient on the convicts.
+Brisbane took over the government on 1 December 1821.

+A report by John Bigge disparaged the policies of the previous governor, Lachlan Macquarie, which the conservative Tory British government at the time regarded as wasteful, expensive and too lenient on the convicts.

 Guided by the Bigge report and instructions from the High Tory British Secretary of State, Earl Bathurst, Brisbane re-established the Norfolk Island convict settlement and oversaw the formation of new penal colonies at Port Macquarie and also at Sarah Island on the remote west coast of Van Diemen's Land.
 These establishments were to serve as dreaded places of isolation and punishment for the convicts.
 In 1823, Brisbane also sent Lieutenant John Oxley to find another new site for convicts who were repeat offenders.
 Oxley surveyed a large river flowing into Moreton Bay and a year later, the first convicts arrived at the Moreton Bay Penal Settlement.
 Brisbane visited the settlement in December 1824 and Oxley suggested that the river be named the Brisbane River.
-The settlement was also renamed as Brisbane after him, which was later opened to free settlers in 1839.
+The settlement, which was later opened to free settlers in 1839, was also renamed as Brisbane after him.

 Brisbane also introduced a new land grant system which stipulated that for every acre granted the grantee would be assigned, free of expense to the crown, one convict labourer.
 Large land grants given to rich and well-connected colonists were favoured through this system, including a contract of a million acres to a consortium of entrepreneurs led by John Macarthur known as the Australian Agricultural Company.
 This policy enabled the colonial government to drastically reduce the maintenance costs of convicts while providing rich colonists with accessible cheap labour.

 These decisions firmly halted the socially progressive policies of Lachlan Macquarie and reaffirmed strong class distinctions within the colonial society.
 The exclusive 'Pure Merino' class of colonists (named after the type of sheep they bred) were able obtain large areas of land and significant political influence.
 This class of colonist evolved to dominate much of colonial society for many years, becoming known as the squattocracy.